 At AF Switchgear, we design and manufacture 400V three-phase equipment for both industrial and commercial use.
 In addition to 400V three phase circuits, 220V single phase circuits can be tapped off these systems but must be factored in during the design stage.

-What is Low-Voltage Switchgear?
+What is the Purpose of Low-Voltage Switchgear?

 Switchgear or switchboards as they are commonly known are essentially the ‘brains’ behind all of the power going into and then around a building or structure.
 Power is fed into the switchboard and then distributes the power wherever it is needed via cables or bus bar systems.